Sell-out success: foodies flock to festivals

 Events such as the Winter Italian Feast at The Overflow Estate 1895, Dinner Under the Stars with the Scenic Rim Astronomy Association in Laravale, the Scenic Rim Cooking Class and the two-day tour with the Old Church B&B have all sold out.
 Mt Barney Lodge has added a second Sunset Eco Tour given the first one is fully booked.

-The program features farm-gate events and culinary experiences for foodies of all ages, from Jamming with the Lambs at Towri Sheep Cheeses and Breakfast with the Jersey Girls at Tommerup’s Dairy Farm to long lunches, degustations, wine tastings and cocktail masterclasses.
+The program features farmgate events and culinary experiences for foodies of all ages.
+There’s Jamming with the Lambs at Towri Sheep Cheeses and Breakfast with the Jersey Girls at Tommerup’s Dairy Farm.
+Plus there are long lunches, degustations, wine tastings and cocktail masterclasses.
 You can find out more at eatlocalweek.com.au

 Tasting Australia back in a big way

 Passionate crowds have devoured Tasting Australia as the festival made its triumphant return.
-The 10-day celebration of eating and drinking wrapped up on May 9, with more than 50,000 people visiting the COVID-safe Town Square in Victoria Square/Tarntanyangga and more than 90 events sold out across Adelaide and regional South Australia.
+The 10-day celebration of eating and drinking wrapped up on May 9.
+More than 50,000 people visited the COVID-safe Town Square in Victoria Square/Tarntanyangga; more than 90 events sold out across Adelaide and regional South Australia.

 Tasting Australia Festival Director Simon Bryant says the local hospitality industry has proven its resilience amid the significant challenges presented by COVID-19.

 “There’s a real sense of pride among everyone involved in this year’s festival” he says.
 “It comes from continuing to share the world-class experiences South Australia is renowned for.
 We invite guests to explore, discover something new and support our community.”